Michigan teen walking her dog along popular jogging trail vanishes

 She wasn't the only one terrified about what this could mean.
 When April's mother reaches the crime scene the news is not good.

 “They described the clothes April was wearing.
-That's the clothes our victim had on,” Police Chief Smith said.
+That's the clothes our victim had on,” said Armada Police Chief Smith.

 “When I found out I just, I kind of went numb.
 I just didn't know what to feel, how to process it,” Jennifer said.